Day 13: Eat In & Take Out

 At the current rate, online orders are projected to grow tenfold by 2030.
 UGH.

-You can immediately limit your takeout waste by making small changes:
+But if you are getting takeout, you can immediately limit your takeout waste by making small changes:

 • Request no disposable napkins, plastic utensils, straws and unnecessary condiments